-More specifically, the Code of Conduct for ESG evaluation Evaluation and data Data providers Providers are divided into the "Principles" that are the basic pillars of the recommendations, the "Guidelines" that summarize more detailed points to note and methodologies for implementing the "Principles", and the "Concepts" that summarize the background and reasons for setting these "Principles" and "Guidelines".
+More specifically, the Code of Conduct for ESG Evaluation and Data Providers are divided into the "Principles" that are the basic pillars of the recommendations, the "Guidelines" that summarize more detailed points to note and methodologies for implementing the "Principles", and the "Concepts" that summarize the background and reasons for setting these "Principles" and "Guidelines".
 They are all described on a principle basis.
 In summary, the Code of Conduct is positioned as such that each market participant would decide appropriate ways to implement the "Principles" and "Guidelines" according to their unique situation, considering contents covered in the "Concepts".